MicrosoftDocs/microsoft-365-community/docs/basics/auto-apply-retention-labels-in-office-365-using-content-types-and-metadata.md

+# Auto Apply Retention Labels in Office 365 Using Content Types and Metadata

 I think we all agree automating as much retention as possible is a good thing.
 The less we have to rely on information workers to manually apply a retention label, the better.
 The information architecture you've diligently defined in your tenant can now be leveraged using auto-apply conditions to automatically set an Office 365 retention label.

 > Microsoft has announced machine learning classifiers to help with the growing amount of corporate "dark data" (not within a well-defined information architecture).
 This will apply out-of-the-box and custom classifiers to intelligently apply retention across your tenant by classifying content based on meaning and context.
 I haven't seen this in any tenant I've worked with yet, but this will add another level of automation many organizations are waiting for!
 Once I see it, I'll blog about it...